-On the first of January, our little family of three headed off to Magaliesburg.
+On the first of January, our little family headed off to Magaliesburg.
 Most accommodation there was fully booked by the time we had started looking for something, which is how we ended up booking at La Provence D’Afrique.
 And I’m so happy that we did.
 It is very beautiful, very unique, and the service is top-notch.
 The hospitality shown by Jeremiah (manager/host), Tembani, Innocent, and the rest of the staff is truly commendable and much appreciated.
 These guys are some of the most hardworking, helpful, and efficient people we’ve ever had the pleasure of meeting.

 We were supposed to have stayed in one of their double storey thatched cottages, seeing as we had a little person with us.
 After walking up the tiny stairs of the too-steep-for-my-liking staircase, we knew it wouldn’t work for